Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 The user can also specify the tier that the data can be written to via configuration settings.

-Reading data with the AlluxioStorageType.CACHE_PROMOTE will also result in the data being written into Alluxio.
+Reading data with the ReadType.CACHE or ReadType.CACHE_PROMOTE will also result in the data being written into Alluxio.
 In this case, the data is always written to the top tier.

 Finally, data in written into ALluxio via the load command.
 In this case also, the data is always